alinex/bash-lib/README.md

 What BashLib 2 brings:

-- modulare, easier to use
+- modulare, with natural language to be easy to use
-- easy expandable feature set
+- expandable feature set
 - remote capabilities integrated
 - lots of api integrations
 - multilingual (de, en at the moment)